AlexOrlek/bacterialBercow/README.md

 __Replicon typing and rMLST typing options__:<br>
 By default, the number of threads is 1, but multi-threading is recommended to reduce the computing time of the BLAST searches; the number of threads to use is specified using the `-t` flag; the value must not exceed the number of threads available on your machine.<br>
 The `--typing` flag is applicable if the `--inhousesequences` flag is provided.
 By default both replicon and rMLST typing will be conducted on in-house sequences, but a user can specify only `replicon` typing or only `rmlst` typing.
 For accessions retrieved from NCBI, both replicon and rMLST typing are performed.<br>
-`--enterobacdbpath` and `--gramposdbpath` flags can be provided with paths to your own PlasmidFinder enterobacteriaceae and gram_positive BLAST databases (created by running the `makeblastdb` command on the FASTA files using [command line BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279688/)).<br>

 __Pipeline step options specifying starting and stopping points__:<br>